Payasgo/Esp32_oled-monochrome_image/README.md

-Certainly!
-Here is a detailed documentation for the provided code:

-Documentation for ESP32 Devkit V1 Code
-Overview
+🖼️ ESP32 DevKit V1: OLED Bitmap Display Project

-This code is designed to interface an ESP32 Devkit V1 microcontroller with a 1.3" OLED display using the SSD1306 driver.
-The code initializes the display, clears the screen, and then displays a predefined bitmap image.
+This project demonstrates how to use an ESP32 DevKit V1 board to display a custom bitmap image on a 1.3" OLED screen (SSD1306 driver) using the I2C protocol.

+    ✅ Ideal for IoT dashboards, personalized greetings, or embedded UI projects.

+📸 Project Preview

+ESP32 DevKit V1 connected to 1.3" OLED displaying a bitmap image.
+🧩 Components Required
+Component	Description
+ESP32 DevKit V1	Wi-Fi & Bluetooth enabled MCU board
+1.3" OLED Display	128x64 pixels, I2C interface, SSD1306
+Breadboard & Wires	For prototyping
+USB Cable	For uploading code and powering ESP32
+🔌 Wiring Diagram
+OLED Pin	ESP32 Pin
+VCC	3.3V
+GND	GND
+SDA	GPIO21
+SCL	GPIO22

+    🧠 Note: Adjust SDA/SCL pins in code if using different ones.

-Libraries
+📦 Libraries Used
-Wire.h: This library is used for I2C communication.
-Adafruit_GFX.h: This library provides graphics functions for drawing shapes, text, and images.
-Adafruit_SSD1306.h: This library is specifically for controlling SSD1306-based OLED displays.
-Constants
-SCREEN_WIDTH: Defines the width of the OLED display in pixels (128 pixels).
-SCREEN_HEIGHT: Defines the height of the OLED display in pixels (64 pixels).
-Global Variables
-Adafruit_SSD1306 display: An instance of the Adafruit_SSD1306 class, initialized with the screen width, height, and I2C interface.

-image_data_Saraarray: A static constant array containing the bitmap data to be displayed on the OLED screen.

-Functions
+Install these libraries via Arduino Library Manager:

+    Adafruit GFX

+    Adafruit SSD1306

+    Wire.h (built-in)

+🧠 Code Overview
-void setup()
+📁 setup()
-This function runs once when the microcontroller is powered on or reset.

-Serial Communication Initialization:
+1. Serial Monitor

 Serial.begin(115200);

-Initializes serial communication at a baud rate of 115200 for debugging purposes.
+Initializes serial communication for debugging.

-Display Initialization:
+2. OLED Initialization

-if(!display.begin(SSD1306_SWITCHCAPVCC, 0x3C)) {
+if (!display.begin(SSD1306_SWITCHCAPVCC, 0x3C)) {
   Serial.println(F("SSD1306 allocation failed"));
-  for(;;);
+  for (;;);
 }

-Initializes the OLED display with the I2C address 0x3C.
-If the initialization fails, an error message is printed to the serial monitor, and the program enters an infinite loop.
+Initializes OLED with I2C address 0x3C.
+If it fails, an error is shown and execution stops.

-Delay:

-delay(2000); // Pause for 2 seconds
+3. Delay

+delay(2000);

-Adds a 2-second delay to allow the display to initialize properly.
+Adds a brief pause to stabilize display initialization.

-Clear Display:
+4. Draw Bitmap

 display.clearDisplay();
-Clears the display buffer.

-Draw Bitmap:

 display.drawBitmap(0, 0, image_data_Saraarray, 128, 64, 1);
 display.display();

-Draws the bitmap image stored in image_data_Saraarray at the top-left corner (0, 0) of the display and then updates the display to show the image.
+Clears the screen and displays the custom bitmap (image_data_Saraarray) at position (0, 0).
+🔁 loop()

-void loop()
+void loop() {
-This function runs continuously after the setup() function.

-The loop function is empty in this code, indicating that no continuous operations are required after the initial setup.
+  // No repeating logic needed for static display
+}

+This is left intentionally empty, as the display is static.
+🖼️ Custom Bitmap

+    The image is stored in a const uint8_t array named image_data_Saraarray.

-Bitmap Data
+    Bitmap dimensions: 128x64 pixels

-image_data_Saraarray: This array contains the bitmap data to be displayed on the OLED screen.
-The data is in a format compatible with the drawBitmap function of the Adafruit_SSD1306 library.
+    Format: Monochrome (1-bit) for OLED compatibility

+    🧰 You can generate your own image array using tools like:

+        Image2cpp

+        Adafruit’s GFX bitmap generator

-Example Output
+🧪 Example Output

-When the code runs successfully, the OLED display will show the bitmap image defined in image_data_Saraarray.
+Once uploaded successfully, the OLED will display the predefined image like this:

+[ OLED shows your custom bitmap/logo/image ]

-Error Handling
+🚨 Error Handling

-If the display fails to initialize, the message "SSD1306 allocation failed" is printed to the serial monitor, and the program enters an infinite loop to prevent further execution.
+If the display fails to initialize, the following message appears in the serial monitor:

-This documentation provides a comprehensive overview of the code, its functionality, and its components.
-If you have any specific questions or need further details, feel free to ask!
+SSD1306 allocation failed

+The program then halts to prevent further execution.
+✅ Use Cases

+    IoT device boot screen

+    Display company logos

+    Custom welcome messages

+    Minimalist embedded UI displays

+📌 To-Do / Enhancements

+Add support for scrolling or animated bitmaps

+Add button to change between multiple images

+    Extend code to work with web server or WiFi update

+🛠 Getting Started

+    Open the .ino file in Arduino IDE

+    Select the correct ESP32 board from Tools > Board

+    Install necessary libraries via Library Manager

+    Upload the sketch via USB

+    Enjoy your custom OLED display!